dev-petervanhemert/OTAP/Step07.md

-# Create Virtual Network (Resource Management) DNS and peering
+# Create Virtual Network (Resource Management) DNS and peering to vNet Classic

 1. Log in to the Azure portal.